-- 3. Persons who are foreign language assistants and - are registered with the British Council And - o are working as a foreign language assistant at a school or other educational institution in Great Britain.
+- 3. Persons who are foreign language assistants and: - are registered with the British Council and - are working as a foreign language assistant at a school or other educational institution in Great Britain.

-You must tell the Council if anything happens which means that the property is no longer exempt.
+You must tell the council if anything happens which means that the property is no longer exempt.
 Such changes may include: